-If the tenant does not vacate voluntarily you will have to file for the enforcement of the order with the Sheriff’s office.
-You will find a Fact Sheet on this issue at https://landlordselfhelp.com/media/2017-Eviction-By-Sheriff.pdf
+If the tenant does not vacate voluntarily you will have to file for eviction with the Enforcement/Sheriff’s office.
+You will find a Fact Sheet on this issue at https://landlordselfhelp.com/media/Eviction-By-Sheriff.pdf

 The Board issued an order evicting my tenants but they have refused to leave.
 I’ve heard that enforcement by the Sheriff’s Office can cost up to $350.
 How can I get this reimbursed?
 Will I have to go to Small Claims Court to get the money back?